Rafiyath Rameeza: Early life

-Rafiyath Rameeza was born and raised in the "Rameez family" where several artists including Ali Rameez and Ibrahim Rameez were brought up and "ruled" the music industry.
-At the age of 12, while studying at Aminiya School, she competed in the Television Maldives Interschool Singing Competition and continued to participate in the same competition for more years.
-In 1993, at the age of seventeen, while studying at Malé English School, Rameeza performed the song "Kaakuhey Mithaahuree" in the competition which fetched the award for best performer from her age category and was ranked in the second place of the competition.
+Rafiyath Rameeza was born and raised in the "Rameez family" where several artists, including Ali Rameez and Ibrahim Rameez, were raised and became prominent in the music industry.
+At the age of 12, while studying at Aminiya School, she competed in the Television Maldives Interschool Singing Competition and continued to participate in the competition for several years.
+In 1993, at the age of seventeen, while studying at Malé English School, Rameeza performed the song "Kaakuhey Mithaahuree" in the competition which earned her the award for Best Performer in her age category and ranked second in the competition.
 The following year, she performed the song "Heylaa Hure Ey" which again resulted in her winning the first place in the age category and second place in overall from the competition.
-She credited the old Bollywood classical songs for the trainings, vocal exercises and techniques she had learnt in singing.
+She credited old Bollywood classical songs for the training, vocal exercises, and techniques she learned in singing.

 After completing her studies, Rameeza worked as a secretary at a law firm for eight years.
 While she was working at this job, Rameeza married one of her singing duet partners, Ibrahim Amir, the brother of two renowned singers, Ahmed Amir and Fazeela Amir.
 During this time she worked as a mentor for the young generation artists including: Aishath Maain Rasheed, Lahufa Faiz and Mira Mohamed Majid.
 After giving birth to her first child, Rameeza quits the job and started recording for albums and films as a hobby.